Building Defects, Maintenance, And Your Insurance

 Property Insurance

 After completing the steps above, you will be ready to start working on the necessary repairs.
 Now is the time to get your insurance rolling.
 If you are insured, you will be required to disclose the defects, issues, and maintenance plans to your insurance company.
-You can give them the already-created building defects report to ease this process.
+You can provide them with the building defects report to ease this process.
 For uninsured properties, different insurance variations are available, and with the help of your compliance inspection specialist, you can decide which one to go with.

 Bottom Line